 Legal experts like Louis Virelli, a constitutional law professor at Stetson University College of Law, dispute claims that the amendment wasn’t worded clearly.

-“Do you want the world that's existed in the U.S. from 1973 until now, or do you want the one before 1973?“ Virelli said ahead of Tuesday’s election.
 “And people are obviously free and qualified to make that choice themselves.
-What concerns me is that there's been misinformation that makes this choice sound different, and it is not.”
+What concerns me is that there's been misinformation that makes this choice sound different, and it is not,” he said.

 Legal battles with the state have continued in recent months.
 Floridians Protecting Freedom unsuccessfully sued to get the state to take down a website the Agency for Health Care Administration launched encouraging residents to vote “no” on the amendment.
 But they were victorious in a battle to get the state to stop threatening TV stations for running an ad in support of the amendment.

 Lawyers for the state had demanded broadcasters stop running the ad, arguing it contained false information about the state’s abortion law, but a judge ruled that was censoring political speech.
-A top lawyer for the health department resigned over the incident, signing an affidavit that said he did not write the threatening letters that bore his signature and that he was pressured by attorneys with the governor’s office to send them.
+A top lawyer for the health department resigned over the incident, signing an affidavit that said he did not write the threatening letters that bore his signature and that he was pressured by attorneys for DeSantis to send them.

 A group of abortion opponents also filed a lawsuit accusing Floridians Protecting Freedom of fraudulently gathering petition signatures in order to get the amendment on the ballot.

-Floridians Protecting Freedom raised more than $100 million since April 2023 to get the amendment passed, spending significantly more than opponents.
+Floridians Protecting Freedom raised more than $100 million to get the amendment passed, spending significantly more than opponents.
 But it was not enough to convince a supermajority of voters.

 The amendment’s failure leaves abortion policy in the state legislature's hands, at least for now.
-Republicans hold a supermajority in Florida’s legislature, so it seems unlikely there will be efforts to loosen abortion restrictions, though some have expressed interest in passing even stricter ones.
+Republicans hold a supermajority in Florida’s legislature, and it seems unlikely there will be efforts to lift abortion restrictions.